marcusoftnet/marcusoftnet.github.io/_posts/2018-12-14-make-a-copy-of-github-repo---the-script-way.md

 1. Open the terminal in any folder with a git repository (it can be an empty one, that you create using `git init .`)
 2. Create the repository using `hub create marcusoft/salt-jsfs-reactstarter-vt19`
-3. You will need to login in with the credentials you access the saltsthlm organisation
+3. You will need to login in with the credentials you access the saltsthlm organization
 4. Now make a “bare” clone of the template repository `git clone --bare https://github.com/marcusoft/salt-jsfs-reactstarter`
    1. By adding a flag `--single-branch` we can ensure that we only copy the master branch (which is default, or by add a name).
 This what we need for the most cases and hence the script (below) has this set.
 5. Now do: `cd salt-jsfs-reactstarter.git`